By Chuck Hawks

 There has also been a persistent rumor among Lefever collectors that an attempt to revive that fine gun will be made.
 So far, however, nothing has come to pass.

 In appearance and decoration, American best guns tend to fall somewhere between the British and German guns.
-The American doubles were designed for factory production, and to be sold "off the shelf," although all of the American makers would build very elaborate guns to special order.
-Because they were designed for series production, they lack the ultimate refinements of the very best British, Italian, and Spanish guns, all of which are bespoke guns.
+The American doubles were designed for factory production and to be sold "off the shelf," although all of the American makers would build very elaborate guns to special order.
+Because they were designed for series production, they lack the ultimate refinements of the very best European guns, all of which are bespoke guns.

 Anyone who is privileged to own and use a best gun is lucky indeed.
 The indefinable "feel" of a best gun is a joy to the discerning sportsman.
 Even if the purchase of such a gun is financially impossible (at present), every reasonably experienced gunner owes it to him or herself to at least examine and hold a best gun.
 Note the exquisite craftsmanship.
 Marvel at the fit and finish.
-Feel how smoothly the action operates, and how the gun balances between your hands.
+Feel how smoothly the action operates and how the gun balances between your hands.

-Copyright 2001, 2012 by Chuck Hawks.
+Copyright 2001, 2018 by Chuck Hawks.
 All rights reserved.